 1. Good for Boosting Energy and Helps Exercise Routine

-Athletes often use them as a carb loading strategy to maximize the storage of glycogen in the muscles and liver to boost their exercise performance.
-This seed has been found very helpful.
+Athletes often use them as a carb-loading strategy to maximize the storage of glycogen in the muscles and liver to boost their exercise performance.
+This seed has been found helpful.

 It was found that chia seeds boosted exercise performance for workouts that lasted 90 minutes the same way Gatorade the sports drink would without all that sugar!
 The research was done at the Human Performance Laboratory at The University of Alabama.

-Chia absorbs more than 12 times its weight in water making it helpful in keeping the body hydrated which is helpful for athletes needing to stay hydrated during activities.
+Chia absorbs more than 12 times its weight in water making it helpful in keeping the body hydrated which is useful for athletes needing to stay hydrated during activities.

 “Chia seeds have near double the protein of other seeds and grains, approximately five times the calcium of milk and double the potassium of bananas, This makes a great snack 15 to 20 minutes after the workout,” says Vancouver-based holistic nutritionist Rich Ralph.